 The name of the gazelle binary target.
 For example, //path/to:my_gazelle.

-A target of the test data files you will pass to the test.
+A list of target of the test data files you will pass to the test.
 This can be a https://bazel.build/reference/be/general#filegroup.

 The suffix for the input BUILD.bazel files.
 Defaults to .in.
 By default, will use files named BUILD.in as the BUILD files before running gazelle.